-- A. Copying from another student's test paper. - B. Using any unauthorized assistance in taking quizzes, tests, or examinations. - C. Possession during a test of materials that are not authorized by the person giving the test, such as class notes or specifically designed "crib notes." - D. Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out assignments. - E. Falsely claiming to represent the College or a registered student organization of the College. - F. The acquisition, without permission, of tests or other academic material belonging to a member of the Black River Technical College faculty or staff.
+- Copying from another student's test paper. - Using any unauthorized assistance in taking quizzes, tests, or examinations. - Possession during a test of materials that are not authorized by the person giving the test, such as class notes or specifically designed "crib notes." - Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out assignments.
+Unauthorized sources as defined by the teacher could include artificial intelligence. - Falsely claiming to represent the College or a registered student organization of the College. - The acquisition, without permission, of tests or other academic material belonging to a member of the Black River Technical College faculty or staff.